Albeoris/Memoria/README.md

 4. If you not see "Memoria.log" try to run game with administrator rights
 5. If you see "Sharing violation on path" then close applications that hold this file
 6. If you see "at Memoria.CsvReader.Read" then fix files in the StreamingAssets\Data directory or delete them and patch again.
-7. If you see "at Memoria.ScriptsLoader.Initialize" then fix files in the StreamingAssets\Scripts directory or delete them and patch again.
+7. If you see "at Memoria.ScriptsLoader.Initialize" then fix files in the StreamingAssets\Scripts directory and recompile scripts or delete them and patch again.
 8. If the error persists see "\FINAL FANTASY IX\x64(or x86)\FF9_Data\output_log.txt"